The Best Materials and Applications for Wear Rings and Bearings

-Some examples of when these considerations come into play is pumping oxygen where certain fillers or some lubricants are not compatible.
+Some examples of when these considerations come into play are pumping oxygen where certain fillers or some lubricants are not compatible.
 FDA compliance may also be a factor.

-Another good example are trunnion pins for bridges.
-Sitting in sea water, they need to carry very heavy loads while surviving in their environment.
+Another good example is trunnion pins for bridges.
+Sitting in seawater, they need to carry very heavy loads while surviving in their environment.

 Hydraulic cylinders appear to be a very easy application with plenty of surface area to work with.
 But unknown factors such as side load, or the need for the bushing to provide extremely smooth operation under heavy load will drive the material and shape of the bushing being applied.

-There are many industrial bearings that are injection-molded to size, but often times theses bearings are machined from tubes cut from standard cross section strips of material.
+There are many industrial bearings that are injection-molded to size, but oftentimes these bearings are machined from tubes cut from standard cross-section strips of material.

 Bearings to Fit Any Application